nexusformat/definitions/manual/source/examples/index.rst

 	.. image:: ../img/NeXus.png

-Simple examples of reading and writing NeXus data files are provided in the :ref:`Introduction` chapter of Volume I and also in the :ref:`NAPI` chapter of Volume II.
+Simple examples of reading and writing NeXus data files are provided in the :ref:`Introduction` chapter and also in the :ref:`NAPI` chapter.
 Here, three examples are provided showing how to write a NeXus data file without using the NAPI.

 .. _Examples.NAPI: